yahoo/Oak/README.md

 The compute functionality offers the Oak user an efficient zero-copy update-in-place, which allows Oak users to focus on business logic without dealing with the hard problems that data layout and concurrency control present.
 5. Oak additionally supports an atomic `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)` interface, (which is not part of ConcurrentNavigableMap).
 This API looks for a key.
 If the key does not exist, it adds a new Serialized key --> Serialized value mapping.
 Otherwise, the value associated with the key is updated with computer(old value).
 This interface works concurrently with other updates and requires only one search traversal.

+## Memory Management
+As explained above, when constructing off-heap Oak, the memory capacity (per Oak instance) needs to be specified.
+Oak allocates the off-heap memory with the requested capacity at construction time, and later manages this memory.
+This memory (the entire given capacity) needs to be released later, thus OakMap implements AutoClosable.
+Be sure to use it within try-statement or better invoke OakMap's close() method when OakMap is no longer in use.

+Please pay attention that multiple views can be defined to the same underlying memory of OakMap.
+That is when other sub-maps and views (OakBufferView/OakTransformView) are created.
+Do not worry, the true memory release will happen only when last of those views is closed.
+However, note that each sub-map is in particular an OakMap and thus AutoCloseable and needs to be closed (explicitly or implicitly).
+Similarly, OakBufferView and OakTransformView are AutoCloseable objects and need to be closed.
+Again, close() can be invoked on different objects referring to the same underlying memory, but the final release will happen only once.

 ## Usage